rubyguides

 item.kind_of?(String)

-Some developers prefer is_a? for type checking (reading as “is a string”) and kind_of? when emphasizing the class hierarchy (reading as “kind of string”).
-Pick one and be consistent.
+Some developers prefer is_a? for type checking (it reads as “is a string”) and kind_of? when they want to emphasize the class hierarchy.
+Pick one and stay consistent across the codebase.

 Common Patterns